John

 the predominant etiological agents are Streptococcus pneumoniae,

 S. pyogenes, Moraxella catarrhalis and Haemophilus influenzae.
-As

-oral colonization with strain K12.
-This lower-than-anticipated
+subjects achieved oral colonization with strain K12.
+This

-level of colonization was attributed to the failure of the
+lower-than-anticipated level of colonization was attributed to

-amoxicillin pretreatment to effect a substantial reduction in the
+the failure of the amoxicillin pretreatment to effect a

-level of the indigenous oral streptococcal populations, since most
+substantial reduction in the level of the indigenous oral

-of these subjects had been preconditioned to regular amoxicillin
+streptococcal populations, since most of these subjects had been

-exposure during the course of their OM therapy.[51]
-To determine
+of their OM therapy.[51]
+To determine whether delivery of the S.

-whether delivery of the S. salivarius K12 probiotic to the oral
+salivarius K12 probiotic to the oral cavity would have any

-cavity would have any effect on the rate of recurrence of OM, a
+effect on the rate of recurrence of OM, a small study was

-history of recurrent acute OM (AOM).
+of recurrent acute OM (AOM).
 The subjects were offered a

 three-month treatment course of either strain K12 or placebo and

 nine completed the study.
-The children receiving the K12 probiotic
+The children receiving the K12

-(n = 6) had far fewer ear infections (0.22 per month) than they
+probiotic (n = 6) had far fewer ear infections (0.22 per month)

-did prior to entering the study (0.50 per month, n = 13) and also
+than they did prior to entering the study (0.50 per month, n =

-results of this study (although only preliminary) indicate that S.
+The encouraging results of this study (although only

-salivarius K12 dosing could potentially reduce the occurrence of
+potentially reduce the occurrence of OM.

 An unanticipated application of S. salivarius K12 could be to